charliefontanez/e-commerce/README.md

 ## Description

-A project using Sequelize and object relational mapping to create and maintain an SQL database that represents the backend of an e-commerce site.
+A backen project using Sequelize and Object Relational Mapping to create and maintain an SQL database that represents the backend of an e-commerce site.

 ## Packages
 - dotenv